kushwanthreddyn07/AtliQ-Hardware-Sales-Dashboard-SQL-Power-BI-/README.md

 -Products in the N&S(Networking and Storage) division have consistently underperformed in terms of sales quantity over the years.

+-The PC division products exceeded the forecasted quantity in 2021 but did not do so in 2022 suggesting a shift or change in demand.
+In 2021, there might have been an unexpected surge in demand for PC division products, perhaps driven by factors such as remote work, etc. In 2022, market conditions may have stabilized.

 -Product, Year-month, and Product Division filters can be used to do a deeper analysis.